mikhmha/SWARMMO/README.md

 # SWARMMO

 A new type of free-to-play browser MMO!
-Featuring high player counts, dynamic AI enemies, and fast-paced combat.
+Featuring high player counts, dynamic AI enemies, fast-pased combat, and a beautiful modern 2D isometric art style!

 Battle large groups of enemies with your fellow players and work together to push-back the goblin clans who roam the world seeking to gain new territory and expand their numbers.